RomlinGroup/Flatpack/README.md

 ## Ready-to-assemble AI

-Just as Arduino or Raspberry Pi have found their place in professional environments for developing and testing new ideas, flatpack.ai aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.
+Just as Arduino and Raspberry Pi (no affiliation) have found their place in professional environments for developing and testing new ideas, flatpack.ai aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.

 ## Elevator pitch